A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 Saying goodbye to our Canyon spirit hosts

 A short 5 minute walk took me to the artsy vibe of the Hotel Indigo.
-The neighborhood in this part of Denver had many restaurants to choose from, including the city’s first craft brewery, the Wynkoop Brewing Company.
+The neighborhood in this part of Denver had many restaurants to choose from for dinner, including the city’s first craft brewery, the Wynkoop Brewing Company.

 Ending in Denver, Colorado

-From the Hotel Indigo, it was a quick walk on the bridge over the train tracks to get back to Denver’s Union Station.
+From the Hotel Indigo, it was a quick walk on the bridge over the train tracks to get back to Denver’s Union Station where I had some nice options for an early morning cup of coffee.
 Then, it was an easy 40 minute train ride to the airport and my flight home.
 The A Line commuter train ran every 15 minutes, and my ticket was only $10.
+I wish it were always this easy to get to an airport.

 What I really loved about my Canyon Spirit train journey